springone-tour-2020-cicd/katacoda-scenarios/cicd-for-k8s/1-intro-workflow/step5.md

 ## Fork the sample repo

 Use the `hub` CLI to fork the sample repo to your GitHub account.
-You will need to provide your GitHub username and access token at the prompt to authenticate `hub` against GitHub.

 ```
 hub fork --remote-name origin